HyacinthBots/LilyBot/docs/commands.md

 * `presence` - Value for Lily's status - String

 Result: Lily's "Now Playing:" status is set to `presence`.
+This command can only be executed in the test guild specified in your `.env` file.

 ## Moderation Commands
 These commands are for use by moderators.